 For sleeping arrangements, a sleeping mat that can be rolled up keeps the surface smooth and makes the sleeping bag even more comfortable.
 Keep your clothing in portable packing units like packing cubes from Amazon.
 These cubes act like a drawer system and can be stacked to create room.

-Medical supplies are imperative so keep a “medicine cabinet” that features a first aid kit, toiletries and other hygiene essential like baby wipes.
+Medical supplies are imperative so keep a “medicine cabinet” that features a first aid kit, toiletries, and other hygiene essentials like baby wipes.

 Food preparation must be done outside of the car.
 You can go to the local campsite to prepare your food outdoors and come back to your designated sleeping place afterward so that you keep the place clean.
 You wouldn’t want to be kicked out of a safe place because you are not able to keep the place clean.